PcInfamy/helm-charts/README.md

 Replace `<chart-name>` with the name of the chart you wish to install (e.g., `librenms`).

+## Changelog

+All notable changes to the LibreNMS Helm Chart are documented in [CHANGELOG.md](CHANGELOG.md).
+The changelog follows the [Keep a Changelog](https://keepachangelog.com/) format and this project adheres to [Semantic Versioning](https://semver.org/).

+For the complete changelog including upgrade notes and older versions, see [CHANGELOG.md](CHANGELOG.md) or view [Releases on GitHub](https://github.com/librenms/helm-charts/releases).

 ## Contributing

 We welcome contributions from the community.
 If you have improvements or fixes, please submit a pull request.
 Make sure to follow our contribution guidelines.